TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Notes:***

 As well as checking that the traffic assignment gives the expected flows and costs, this test verifies that the demand matrix can be read in using the <odrowmatrix> element in the input XML file.
+This network is the only one in Section 3.5 to use bi-directional links.
+So every <link> element in the input XML file contains two <linksegment> elements.

 #### 3.5.11 4_bi_directional_links_route_choice_single_mode_with_two_time_periods